 You can buy a very effective submersible pump quite cheaply.
 The Wayne (US assembled) VIP50 is a very robust, non-clogging pump that will pump 1800 gallons per hour.

 Many utility pumps have a floating switch that cuts the motor when the level drops to prevent the pump from running dry and burning out.
 You won’t need this feature when using a pump to lower the level of the pool after rain but it may be useful if you ever want to use it to empty your pool.
 Once you have one you may find other uses for it too where this feature might be useful.
-Wayne also make a Wayne 57729-WYN1 higher flow pump with an automatic cut-out when the level drops.
+Wayne also makes a Wayne 57729-WYN1 higher flow pump with an automatic cut-out when the level drops.

 Using gravity (and a hose)

-If you have an above ground pool and need to drain some water then gravity is your friend.
-You can use a hose to siphon off some of the water.
+If you have an above-ground pool and need to drain some water then gravity is your friend.
+You can use a hose to siphon off some of the water, or all of it if it is perhaps at the top of a slope.

 The best way I find to siphon water from a pool is: